MileHacker Logo

 Khao Yam Rice Salad

-A refreshing and complex dish.
+A refreshing and elaborate dish.

 Massaman Curry

-The Southern version features a richer, spicier depth, with peanuts, potatoes, and choice of chicken or beef, simmered in a fragrant, mild curry paste.
+The Southern version features a richer, spicier depth, with peanuts, potatoes, and choice of chicken meat or beef, simmered in a fragrant, mild curry paste.

 A globally recognized curry with local distinction.